 Jonathan's practice covers multi-jurisdictional litigation and arbitration in the marine, non-marine and reinsurance sectors and matters as diverse as professional indemnity and D&O risks, shareholder and complex contractual disputes.

-Jonathan acts for clients in the full range of commodities, shipping and commercial litigation involving, for example, port facilities, tankers, liquid cargoes and metals, and advises on contamination claims, sale of goods issues and cases arising from salvages.
-He also drafts a range of contracts including Storage Agreements and Terminal Usage Agreements.
+Jonathan acts for clients in the full range of commodities, shipping and commercial litigation involving, for example, port facilities, tankers, liquid cargoes and metals, and advises on contamination claims, sale of goods issues, sanctions and cases arising from salvages.

 The Legal 500 states,"DWF's shipping and commodities practice is led by the 'brilliant' Jonathan Moss."